zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 Excerpts
 ========

-<div class="center">September 2, 2019</div>
+<div class="center">October 11, 2019</div>

-The page consists of excerpts from readings that just hit home.
+The page consists of excerpts from readings and people alike that just hit home.

 - If you manage your illusions wisely, you might get what you want, but you